Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Actually, the Mimamsakas are mistaking the individual self for the Universal Self.
 This definition of the Atman having qualities such as desire, etc., cannot apply to the Universal Being.
 So there is a confusion of definition in the case of the Mimamsaka doctrine, which has to be rejected.

 Citimatvāt cetano’yaṁ icchādveṣa prayatnā vān, syāt dharma dharmayoḥ kartā bhoktā duḥkhādi mattvataḥ (91).
 Pure Consciousness, we have to repeat once again, is the nature of the Atman.
 The Naiyayikas somehow add that it has desire and also effort as part of its quality.
-There is experience of joy and sorrow; therefore, they think that the agency consciousness as well as the enjoyer consciousness is to be attributed to the Atman only.
+There is experience of joy and sorrow; therefore, they think that both the agency consciousness and the enjoyer consciousness are to be attributed to the Atman only.

 The Mimamsa doctrine is very much involved in the concept of deeds—good deeds and bad deeds.
 The whole of this doctrine is nothing but an expatiation of what is goodness and what is badness, what is dharma, what is adharma, etc. Righteous deeds produce a peculiar transparent potency in a future birth, on account of which consciousness comes in contact with the mind in the form of a superior intelligence.
 It feels “I am doing”, and it also feels “I am enjoying”.
 These doctrines also attribute kartritva, or agency in action, and bhoktritva, or the feeling of enjoyership of the fruits of action, to the Atman which is otherwise universal in its nature.